nsidc/granule-metgen/README.md

 2. Duration value applied to `time_coverage_start` to determine `time_coverage_end`.
 Must be a valid [ISO duration value](https://en.wikipedia.org/wiki/ISO_8601#Durations).

+Add information about spatial_dir and premet_dir, or include as manual prompts when setting up `ini` file?

 Two additional `ini` values are used to identify browse files and the file name pattern (if any) that indicates which file(s) should be grouped together as a single granule (or browse file(s) associated with a granule).